varun-FSDeveloper/BTree-Employee-Management/README.md

-A flight booking Django application written in Python, HTML, CSS & Javascript.
-This is the BTree project for Python Programming BootCamp with Python and Javascript.
+An employee management system written in ASP.NET MVC using C#, HTML, CSS, and JavaScript.
+This is the BTree project for the .NET Programming BootCamp with ASP.NET and JavaScript.

 #### Project Video: [Watch on Youtube](https://www.youtube.com/channel/UC3CWkAYRbqUFLq6wQF-VyPw)
 #### Live Demo : [Click Here](http://54.175.64.42:8000/)